-Fixed assets
+Fixed asset

-Each class of fixed assets within either plant and equipment or infrastructure, is carried at cost or fair value as indicated less, where applicable, any accumulated depreciation and impairment
+Each class of fixed assets within either plant and equipment or infrastructure, is carried at cost or fair value as indicated less, where applicable, any accumulated depreciation and impairment lesses.

-Initial recognition and measurement between mandatory revaluation dates
+Initial recognition and measurement between

-Assets for which the fair value as at the date of acquisition is under \$5,000 are not recognised as an asset in accordance with Financial Management Regulation 17A (5).
-These assets are expensed immediately
+mandatory revaluation dates Assets for which the fair value as at the date of acquisition is under \$5.000 are not recognised as an asset in accordance with Financial Management Regulation 17A (5).
+These assets are expressed inventibilities.